 - Legendary Zildjian quality

-- Nylon tip is ideal for electronic drum sets
+- Nylon tip is ideal for electronic sets

 Vater VH5AW Los Angeles 5A Wood Tip Hickory Drum Sticks